sbhavani/dgx-spark-playbooks/nvidia/connect-to-your-spark/sync.md

 Once connected, NVIDIA Sync appears as a system tray/taskbar application.
 Click the NVIDIA Sync icon to open the device management interface.

-Clicking on the large "Connect" and "Disconnect" buttons controls the overall SSH connection to your device.
+- **SSH connection**: Clicking on the large "Connect" and "Disconnect" buttons controls the overall SSH connection to your device.

-**Set working directory** (optional): Choose a default directory that Apps will open in when launched through NVIDIA Sync.
+- **Set working directory** (optional): Choose a default directory that Apps will open in when launched through NVIDIA Sync.
 This defaults to your home directory on the remote device.

-**Launch applications**: Click on any configured app to open it with automatic SSH connection to your DGX Spark.
+- **Launch applications**: Click on any configured app to open it with automatic SSH connection to your DGX Spark.

-"Custom Ports" are configured on the Settings screen to provide access to custom web apps or APIs running on your device.
+- **Customize ports** (optional): "Custom Ports" are configured on the Settings screen to provide access to custom web apps or APIs running on your device.

 # Step 5.
 Validate SSH setup